balmli/no.almli.heatingcontroller/README.md

 The 'Home override' mode can be used to keep comfort mode on, even if 'At work'.

-#### Mode triggers

-The 'Night starts', 'Night ends', 'At work starts' and 'At work ends' will trigger based on changes to the 'Night' and 'At work' modes.

-#### Utility price changed trigger

-The 'Utility price changed' will trig every hour, based on utility prices in the Nordpool area.
-The price area and currency can be configured.

-##### Price areas

-- Norway: Oslo, Kr.sand, Bergen, Molde, Tr.heim, Tromsø
-- Sweden: SE1, SE2, SE3, SE4
-- Denmark: DK1, DK2
-- Finland: FI
-- Estonia: EE
-- Latvia: LT
-- Lithuania: LV

-##### Currencies

-- EUR, DKK, NOK, SEK

 #### Comfort and ECO mode triggers

 The 'Comfort mode' and 'ECO mode' triggers can be used to turn heaters on / off, or set the thermostat temperatures or thermostat modes, and will trigger if the 'Home', 'Night', 'At work' or 'Home override' modes changes.